slamora/brackets-wiki/Health-Data.md

 ## Initial Data Proposal

 These are the pieces of information we look to collect in the first iteration of the feature.
+This is high-value and easy to collect.

 * UUID
 * Snapshot time (UTC)